marco-a/AVRUtils/README.md

 Sometimes it is not possible (due physical constraints) to route all positions from a bus to the same port on the microcontroller.
 For example: you have a 4 bit wide bus where 2 bits are on port C and 2 bits are on port F.
 A real mess!
 You know what I'm talking about if you ever had this situation before.
-But those days are now gone, the included I/O module provides an easy and straightforward solution to this problem:
+But those days are now gone, the included I/O module provides an easy and straightforward solution to this problem.

 How?
-You simply define each position with the `io__sfr` macro and then join them together with the `io__bus` macro:
+You simply define each bit position with the `io__sfr` macro and then join them together with the `io__bus` macro:

 ```c
 #include <AVRUtil/IO/IO.h>